 To inspire, empower, educate & employ

-women in the film & tv industries
+women of all ages & backgrounds in the film & tv industries

-In the meantime we are raising awareness and funds to create opportunities for women in the future. we are asking for any and all who want to get involved to subscribe to our mailing list.
+In the meantime we are raising awareness and funds to create opportunities for women in the future.
+We are asking for any and all who want to get involved to subscribe to our mailing list.

 We'd love to hear from you.

 Artemisia Gentileschi (1593 - 1654) is one of the most celebrated Baroque artists of the 17th century.
 Born in Rome in 1593, her father was an artist and taught her to paint.
 Her tutelage was taken over by another man who raped her.
 At the tender age of seventeen, she found the courage to accuse him of his crime.
 During his 9 month-long trial she was subjected to a public physical examination and her fingers were held in thumbscrews while she was repeatedly asked whether she was telling the truth.

 Three hundred and fifty years later Artemisia's paintings are still mistaken for her male counterparts' work.